oracle/graal/truffle/docs/T-Trace-Manual.md

 });
 ```
 launch your GraalVM's `bin/node` launcher with the `--ttrace` instrument and
-observer what scripts are being loaded and evaluated:
+observe what scripts are being loaded and evaluated:

 ```bash
 $ node --ttrace=source-tracing.js -e "print('The result: ' + 6 * 7)"